Higher Independence

 Given an uncountable cardinal $\kappa$\footnote{In the paper, we only study the case in which $\kappa$ is regular.} one may consider subfamilies $\calA$ of $[\kappa]^\kappa$ which have the property that every boolean combination generated by strictly less than $\kappa$ many elements of $\calA$ is unbounded.
 That is, one may require that for every two disjoint subfamilies $\calB$ and $\calC$ of $\calA$, such that $|\calB|<\kappa$ and $|\calC|<\kappa$, the boolean combination $\bigcap\calB\backslash\bigcup\calC$ is unbounded.
 We refer to such families as strongly independent.
-A the major problem presenting itself in the study of this notion of strong independence on $\kappa$ is the very existence of maximal, under inclusion, strongly independent families.
+A major problem presenting itself in the study of this notion of strong independence on $\kappa$ is the very existence of maximal, under inclusion, strongly independent families.
 Results regarding these families, together with a number of interesting open questions are included in the last section of the paper.
 An earlier study of the notion of strong independence can be found in~\cite{KK}, where it is shown that the existence of a maximal strongly-$\omega_1$-independent family is equiconsistent with the existence of a measurable.